wireapp/wire-server-deploy/offline/ubuntu_18_to_ubuntu_22_migration.md

 - Switch to the desired keyspace using: use brig;.
 - Retrieve the user data with: select \* from user;.
 - The output should display the user data from the origin machine.

+Continue with the rest of wire-server deployment as usual untill done.

 Now, you can try to login/sign-up on the new wire-server deployment on your new Ubuntu 22 based host machine.<br>
 You should be able to see the old chat history and download the old attachments.